Al-Zawraa SC: Notable players

-Retired numbers

 Rivalries

-Al-Zawraa's main rivals are Al-Quwa Al-Jawiya, with whom they contest the Iraqi El Clasico.
+Al-Zawraa's main rivals are Al-Quwa Al-Jawiya, with whom they contest the Iraqi Classico.
 They are also rivals with Al-Shorta and Al-Talaba.

 Managers

 The table below shows Al-Zawraa managers of the last 10 years that have won noteworthy titles.
 For a more detailed and chronological list of Al-Zawraa managers from 1969 onwards with their trophies, see List of Al-Zawraa managers.